hdsu-bioquant/RGlossar/README.md

 Students should contribute to expand this glossary by adding a small explanation on a particular function that they would like to present.

+## Concept

+Whenever you use/discover a new, cool function in R, please write a short description of that function as a wiki page (see below for details).
+As more and more students contribute, we will create a comprehensive collection of R functions.

 ## Rules

 * there should be one glossary page for each function (exception: the intro page 00, which contains several functions)